Cultivating our Prana

 What to Expect

-During these two and a half days we will examine certain aspects that limit our ability to connect to our energy and unlock these limitations.
+During these days, we will examine certain aspects that limit our ability to connect to our energy and unlock these limitations.
 We will work through the Chakra system, pranayama, meditation, neurological responses throughout all 3 of the following elements.

 Each day will start with information, discussion and a breakdown of the following elements and after a half-hour break, we will put it into a full asana/movement practice with meditation and pranayama.